-Video calls can be recorded at my end of the call and then a video file is created and sent to you so that you can download and watch again at your leisure.
+If you wish, video calls can be recorded at my end of the call and then a video file is created and sent to you so that you can download and watch again at your leisure.
 This service is at no extra cost to you and to my knowledge is a completely unique dog behaviour service, bringing additional value to you in the process.

-Telephone dog behaviour consultations work well for:
+Online dog behaviour consultations work well for:

-This service is ideal for puppies, whether pre-puppy arrival planning advice, or puppy training for once you have your puppy at home.
+This service is ideal for puppies, whether pre-puppy arrival planning advice or puppy training for once you have your puppy at home.
 Pre-puppy consultations can address issues such as the choice of breed, how to select a breeder, choosing a puppy from the litter and how to prepare everything you need for your new puppy.

 Once you have brought your puppy home you have a wide range of topics to consider:

 The subject of socialisation must be the single most important area for you to consider given that in my day-to-day dog behaviour consultations we can usually look back and see weaknesses in the socialisation period.
 Young dogs that lack adequate levels of control and engage in unwanted behaviours with other dogs and people can lead to experiences that can negatively affect them for long periods and may require lots of time and effort, not to mention the cost to overcome them successfully.